anayetullahefty/Riyadul-jurnel-project/test.md

 #### f) HTTP Request from Part (d): Browser Information (Name, Version) Revealed to the Server
 In packet No. 15 (GET /12301422.html), the HTTP request probably has a User-Agent header that tells the server about my browser.
 It shows I’m using Chrome, version 137.0.7151.40, on Windows 11 (Windows NT 11.0), with a 64-bit architecture (Win64; x64), and the WebKit rendering engine (AppleWebKit/537.36).
 The server can use this to make sure the page works well on my browser or to keep track of what browsers people are using.

-#### g) Use of HTTP Version and Transport Protocol
-The HTTP version used here is HTTP/1.1, which I can see in packets like 9, 13, and 19 where it says "HTTP/1.1".
+#### g) The HTTP version used here is HTTP/1.1, which I can see in packets like 9, 13, and 19 where it says "HTTP/1.1".
 The transport protocol is TCP, since all the packets show TCP being used.

 #### h) TCP Connection Setup: Packet Analysis and Timing
 The TCP connection setup involves these packets: